kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 ```

-### Obtain the Metadata object
+### Obtaining the Metadata Object

-METADATA_AVAILABLE event holds data object with Metadata.
-In order to get this object, first you must cast event to PlayerEvent.MetadataAvailable, and then apply getter on it.
+The METADATA_AVAILABLE event holds data objects with Metadata.
+To get this object, you'll first need to cast the event to PlayerEvent.MetadataAvailable, and then apply a getter to it.

 ```